classt00ls/classtools_backend/cursor-prompts/create-module.md

    - Services at the root level of Infrastructure
    - Controllers in the `Controllers` folder
    - Repository implementations in the `Persistence` folder, separated by technology
+7. When working with interfaces, use the string-based token pattern with `@Inject()` as described in the Dependency Injection Pattern section.